 Alternatively, you may be interested in using

 adhesive-lined heat shrink wrap tape instead.
 Some applications may not be able to fit through shrink tubing, making heat shrink tape a better choice.
 It provides the necessary bonding and protection with added flexibility and versatility.
 Here at cable ties and more, we carry a wide selection of heat shrink tubing and heat shrink accessories for your unique needs

 How to install heat shrink tubing?

 Before installing heat shrink tubing, you should educate yourself on how to shrink heat shrink.
 There are more than a few ways that heat shrink tubing can be shrunk to its recovered size.
-However, to properly install heat shrink begin by feeding the cable or hose inside the opening of the heat shrink either by hand or using an electrical wire fish rod to get the tubing to the end of the run.
-Once the heat shrink fully encloses the wire or hose, you can start applying high heat from Heat guns.
+However, to properly install heat shrink begins by feeding the cable or hose inside the opening of the heat shrink either by hand or using an electrical wire fish rod to get the tubing to the end of the run.
+Once the heat shrink fully encloses the wire or hose, you can start applying high heat from Heat tools.
 Finally, sit back and watch as the shrink tube recovers down to a snug fit on the cable or hose that is now insulated internally.